 STOP #1: Stratford Tube Station

 Although Stratford looks quite far away from central London if you’re looking at a map, I was pleasantly surprised by how quickly you can get there!
-I started out from my home in Clapham, and it was only about a 35 minute trek, so if you’re coming from central London, it would only be a 15 minute journey at most.
+I started out from my home in Clapham in south west London, and it was only about a 35 minute trek, so if you’re coming from central London, it would only be a 15 minute journey at most.
 Not bad!
 Outside of the station, there’s the Stratford Centre, a shopping centre (not to be confused with the Westfield) with markets, a theatre, and other necessities.

 STOP #2: Angel Lane Student Accommodations (Unite Students)